groovenauts/QueryItSmart/README.md

 ## Build Docker Image

-[NOTE] Service account's JSON key is included in the container.
+[NOTE] Service account's JSON key is will be include in the container.
 If you do not want to include it, docker build by removing config/service_account.json.

 ```
 docker build -t queryit-smart:latest .